RedHat-UX/red-hat-design-system/docs/accessibility/q-a-testing.md

 ## Accessibility tools

 Automated tools can help you quickly identify many potential high-impact accessibility issues.
-Among such tools are free browser extensions like WebAIM’s WAVE and Deque’s axe DevTools.
+Among such tools are free browser extensions like WebAIM’s WAVE, Deque’s axe DevTools, and IBM's Equal Access Checker.

 ### WebAIM WAVE

 WAVE is an accessibility checker that’s particularly useful for visual users who prefer to see issues and alerts in context: kind of an augmented reality for the browser window.
 It may return some false positive results on color contrast, but such issues should always be manually confirmed, anyway.
-(And sometimes, a seemingly false positive is a legitimate error, once you start digging into the CSS!)
+(And sometimes, what looks to be a false positive is a legitimate error, once you start digging into the CSS!)

 Getting started with WAVE is simple.
 Just go to a page, click the extension button, and it annotates your screen with icons, based on topic (e.g., headings, color contrast issues, etc.).
 But it’s more than just a visual tool.
 Clicking on annotations often gives you the option to view relevant in-page code and WCAG criteria.
 The [WAVE browser extension](https://wave.webaim.org/) is available for Chrome, Firefox, and Edge.